CALL US: (925) 660-7544

 2. The elder should consult with his or her primary care physician to have his or her mental capacity evaluated, and obtain a letter from the physician establishing the elder’s capacity.

 These steps ensure that impartial witnesses will be able to testify as to the elder’s mental capacity, creating a formidable defense against a will or trust contest.
-Our Northern California attorneys, located in the Walnut Creek/Danville area of the East Bay are available to assist clients interested in creating or strengthening their estate plan.
+Our Northern California attorneys, located in the Walnut Creek/Danville area of the East Bay are available to assist clients interested in how to create or update an estate plan.

 Loren Barr